 Hyundai Ioniq Hybrid insurance group

 Hyundai offers a five-year/unlimited-mileage warranty, which is one of the best on the market given that most normal diesel or petrol cars have three years of cover.
-Toyota offers a five-year/100,000-mile warranty, while Kia betters them both with seven years/100,000 miles.
+Toyota offers a three-year/60,000-mile warranty (which can be extended up to 10 years with regular Toyota servicing), while Kia betters them both with seven years/100,000 miles of standard cover.

-The Hyundai Ioniq doesn’t get free access to the London Congestion Charge zone (neither does the Prius any more), while normal road tax will cost £140 a year – a £10 saving compared to a non-hybrid car.
+The Hyundai Ioniq doesn’t get free access to the London Congestion Charge zone (only fully electric cars do these days), while normal road tax will cost £155 a year – a £10 saving compared to a non-hybrid car.

 In This Review

 - 1VerdictThe Hyundai Ioniq Hybrid is a seriously strong rival to the Toyota Prius; it's great value, easy to live with and cheap to run

 - 2MPG & CO2 emissionsThe Hyundai Ioniq Hybrid is very efficient compared to a diesel hatchback, but it's a shame the Toyota Prius manages lower CO2 emissions